-Hugh's character, Dakota's, and the robot?
+Can you talk about the relationship triangle between Hugh's character, Dakota's, and the robot?

 Hugh Jackman: My character, Charlie, abandoned his son at birth, and is reunited with him when he's 10.
 Not by choice, but by law because his mother dies.
 What I presume are guys coming to get money that I owe them, and I actually get in a fight with one of the guys, they turn out to be these guys coming from the courts, coming to tell me that I'm the only next of kin.
 He's pretty much at a low point at his life, and, I won't give away all the details, but they're kind of forced together.
 Neither of them want to be with each other, and, as Shawn said about the kid, the same with Charlie.
 They're two damaged souls and, by luck, they find this junkyard robot, literally in the garbage dump.